stone6718/calculator_exe/README.md

 # calculator_exe
 - Copyright ⓒ 2024.
-NETCLOUD Co.
+KENTSOFT Co.
 All rights reserved.
 - CC BY